ryanmelnyk/PyParanoid/README.md

 Here is an example to carry out a basic analysis using our favorite plant-associated bacterium *Pseudomonas fluorescens*.
 This is a full walkthrough of PyParanoid's capabilities on a modest-sized dataset - it should take roughly 1-2 hrs on a 4-8 core system.

+Note that in this example, only genomes named *Pseudomonas fluorescens* will be downloaded.
+Due to the messiness inherent in bacterial species nomenclature (especially *Pseudomonas spp.*), this will likely be a polyphyletic group.

 ###### Set up a genomic database and download complete Pfl genomes
 ```bash
 python DownloadEnsemblGenomes.py --complete --names fluorescens pfl_genomeDB